steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

-Broadcast RLNC with a WiFi channel
+Broadcast RLNC with a WiFi Channel
 ==================================

 .. _wifi_broadcast:

-General topology
+General Topology
 ----------------

 The topology considered describes a transmitter sending coded packets